BarryDigby/nf-pcgr/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

-**nf-core/pcgr** is a bioinformatics best-practice analysis pipeline for Downstream variant prioritisation using PCGR/CSPR designed to work off nf-core/sarek outputs.
-Not intended for nf-core, but could be a useful tool for downstream analysis and visualisation of sarek outputs.
+**nf-core/pcgr** is a bioinformatics best-practice analysis pipeline for downstream variant prioritisation using PCGR/CSPR designed to work off nf-core/sarek outputs.

 ### --pcgr_dir